KatherineMichel/setting-up-an-open-source-project/README.md

 ## Issues

 Issues are discussion threads used to ask questions, propose new functionality, and report bugs.
-Issues can be assigned to people, associated with a milestone, or tagged with one or more labels.
+Issues can be assigned to people, associated with a milestone, or tagged with one or more labels (which can also be found through GitHub search).
 Issues that are no longer relevant can be closed.

 Example Difficulty Level Labels
 * difficulty: easy, difficulty: medium